 If you know the neighbours then let them know the home will be empty so they'll be aware of anything suspicious, keep curtains and blinds open as closed blinds will draw more attention during the day.

-Our Home Security Advice has all the information you need to keep your house safe while you're away.
+Our guide on home security gadgets has all the information you need to keep your house safe while you're away.

 If you're already insured with Admiral and your house becomes unoccupied but remains furnished during the policy term, the length of time you can leave it unoccupied depends on the tier of cover you have with us.

-If you have the Admiral Home Insurance tier your home can be left for up to 30 days, with the Gold tier that's extended to 45 days and the Platinum tier up to 60 days.
-You won't be able to extend the limit on Admiral or Admiral Gold cover but you can increase Platinum to 90 days.
+If you have the Admiral Home Insurance tier your home can be left for up to 60 days.
+You won't be able to extend the limit on Admiral or Admiral Gold cover but you can increase Platinum to 120 days.

 When you set up an Admiral Home Insurance policy you will be asked how many days in a row the house is left empty, if this changes during the policy term make sure to let us know.
 You can find all of of our contact information in the Contact Us section of the website.

-Our Customer Services team can advise you of any conditions that apply and whether we are able to continue insuring your house.
-You will also need to inform us if the house becomes unfurnished at any point.
+Our Customer Services team can advise you of any conditions that apply and whether we're able to continue insuring your house.
+You'll also need to tell us if the house becomes unfurnished at any point.

-You must be residing in the house within two weeks of the policy inception.
+You must be living in the house within two weeks of the policy start date.